Krescenskok/CSE3902/README.txt

 - Link can only have one projectile (arrow, wand beam, sword beam, boomerang) actively flying in the air at a time.
 (In other words: if you try to shoot 2 sword beams/wand beams/arrows in a row, the second projectile sprite will not draw.
 It is only when the first fired projectile expires that a second can be drawn.)
 - Similarily to above, Link can only place one bomb and set one fire (using candle) at a time.
 - Some item animations may be choppy.
+- When Link is damaged, currently, he is unable to walk through enemies without getting damaged

 Notes on the damage on Link from enemies:
 - We decided to make Link's full health 60hp because of the blue ring.
 Since the blue ring makes the damage decrease by half, this would be easier to implement using ints instead of doubles.
 So the enemy damage is either 10 or 20, so dividing by 2 will still be an int.